-Baoli Hu, PhD, joined the faculty of the University of Pittsburgh Department of Neurological Surgery at UPMC Children’s Hospital of Pittsburgh in July of 2017.
+Baoli Hu, PhD, joined the faculty of the University of Pittsburgh Department of Neurological Surgery at UPMC Children’s Hospital of Pittsburgh in July of 2017 and was promoted to associate professor in February of 2024.

 Dr. Hu received his bachelor’s and master’s degrees from the Northwest A&F University in Yangling, China in 2001.
 He earned his PhD degree in microbiology from Wuhan University in Wuhan, China in 2004 and completed his postdoctoral training in molecular oncology at H. Lee Moffitt Cancer Center and Research Institute in Tampa, Fla. in 2007.